samr042/DirkjanBot/README.md

 Use this command to request all cartoon from the previous week (mon-sun).

 ## main_single.py
 This script fetches the data (cartoons for the past week) and sends them as messages to the provided CHAT_ID.
-This script won't take commands.
+This script won't take commands and only runs once.

 ## Sources
 - Using [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)